 Similarly, University of Denver professor Seth Masket explained in a CEPM paper that “districts tend to polarize more between redistrictings than during them.
 That is, this is more a phenomenon of voters sorting themselves into more ideologically homogeneous districts than it is politicians drawing such districts.”
 He adds that “[redistricting reform’s] prospects for substantially reducing the partisanship of America’s politicians are modest at best.”

-they are voting with their feet and sorting themselves geographically. … Many more states and counties are dominated by one-party supermajorities than in the past.
+This is not a new conclusion.
+In 2010, Senior Fellows Thomas Mann and William Galston wrote that “because people increasingly prefer to live near others who share their cultural and political preferences, they are voting with their feet and sorting themselves geographically. … Many more states and counties are dominated by one-party supermajorities than in the past.
 Contrary to widespread belief, reducing the gerrymandering of congressional districts would make only a small dent in the problem.”

 Kamarck and Galston note an additional problem related to congressional redistricting: the negative effect it has on moderate voters, and the subsequent increase this (and other factors) has on polarization.
 “Congressional districts,” they wrote, “are drawn in ways that make nearly all of them safe for one or another of the major political parties.
 Considered in tandem with low-turnout primaries, gerrymandering further diminishes the influence of moderates.”

 To fix this problem, they advised that “states should take redistricting out of the hands of legislatures and entrust it to nonpartisan commissions—as some states, such as Iowa, already have.”